Dikshathakurr/Eth-proof-beginner-project/README.md

 It's like playing with virtual coins!
 We can create more coins and give them to our friends, or We can take coins out of circulation if you don't need them anymore.

 # Description:
 This Solidity program showcases a fundamental token system, enabling the creation and removal of virtual tokens.
-Named "Token Demo," it monitors the overall token supply and individual address balances.
+Named "MYToken," it monitors the overall token supply and individual address balances.
 The `mint` function generates new tokens and allocates them to a designated address, thus augmenting the total supply.
 Conversely, the `burn` function deducts tokens from a specified address, thereby reducing both the total supply and the address's balance.
 With straightforward functionalities, users can simulate token issuance and depletion within this simulated environment.

 # Getting started
 # Requirement: